Befudddled by the terms that writers and publishers use? Here is a glossary of writing terms and definitions to help you navigate the lingo.

 Blurb.
 A short summary of a book published on its back cover.

 Board books.
-Books printed on this cardboard, typically for preschoolers.
+Books printed on thick cardboard, typically for preschoolers.

 Boilerplate.
 A template of text that can be used to create multiple documents.